 in 1618 (until 2013 the hotel "Club Caravansérail").
 There are cafés, snack bars, restaurants, a bazaar and shops selling carpets, jewellery, leather goods and other tourist must-haves.

 Some shopkeepers may try their charming best to entice passers-by into their Aladdin's caves full of wonders, but the mood is very friendly and casual.
-The only time they may be tempted to hard-sell you is right at the beginning of the season (April-May) when some of them are hungry to earn some cash after the lean winter.
+The only time they may be tempted to hard-sell you is right at the beginning of the season (April-May), when some of them are hungry to earn some cash after the lean winter months.
 Like a lot of the information above this applies to many resorts in the Mediterranean.

 For more practical needs, the tourist information, banks and ATMs, post office, town hall, hospital, police, harbour police and customs office are all within short distance of each other around the harbour area.